-Your current lesson plan can be augmented with a classroom/lab activity that allows students to understand how climate change could impact the spread of vector-borne diseases (specifically, malaria) and could consequently affect human health outcomes.
-The activity will also help students to interpret data and predict potential changes in Malaria distribution.
+Your current lesson plan can be augmented with a classroom/laboratory activity that allows students to understand how climate change could impact the spread of vector-borne diseases (specifically, malaria) and could consequently affect human health outcomes.
+The activity will also help students to interpret data and predict potential changes in malaria distribution.

-Thus, the use of this toolkit allows you to integrate the teaching of a climate science topic with a core topic in Biology.
+Thus, the use of this Lesson Plan allows you to integrate the teaching of a climate science topic with a core topic in Biology.

 |1.
 Topic introduction and discussion||

-Link to the short video about Climate and Health from UCARConnect, featuring Mary Hayden and Andy Monaghan from the National Center for Atmospheric Research: https://www.youtube.com/watch?v=jDueuwB3Tcs
+Link to the short video about Climate and Health from UCARConnect, featuring Mary Hayden and Andy Monaghan from the National left for Atmospheric Research: https://www.youtube.com/watch?v=jDueuwB3Tcs

 |3.
 Classroom/Laboratory activity||Now, explore this topic in an engaging manner:

 |4.
 Computer-based Game|| Students can play the computer-based game, “Climate Health Impact,” from Big Picture/Playgen for an interactive experience.
 This game will enable students to understand the possible effects of climate change on human health in different regions of the world, to identify diseases from their symptoms, and to explore measures (specifically, policies) for adaptation and mitigation: